cloudevents/spec/http-webhook.md

 The response MUST NOT use any of the [3xx HTTP Redirect status codes][3xx] and the client MUST NOT follow any such redirection.

-If a delivery target has been retired, but the HTTP site still exists, the site SHOULD return a [410 "Gone"][410] status code and the sender SHOULD refrain from sending any further notifications.

-If the delivery target is unable to process the request due to exceeding a request rate limit, it SHOULD return a [429 Too Many Requests][429] status code and MUST include the [`Retry-After`][Retry-After] header.
-The sender MUST observe the value of the Retry-After header and refrain from sending further requests until the indicated time.

 If the delivery has been accepted and processed, and if the response carries a payload with processing details, the response MUST have the [200 OK][200] or [201 Created][201] status code.
 In this case, the response MUST carry a